ashx3s/batch-slugify/README.md

 - [ ] Add prompt interface for alternative user interaction
 - [ ] Create the output directory if it doesn't exist
 - [ ] Use streams for copying files for better handling of large files

+## Attributions

+- This was written with debugging and code reviews by Google Gemini